ElucidataInc/polly-docs/docs/Getting Started/Your Collaborations.md

 *    **Writer**: This permission allows the user to only add new files, analysis, code, and reports within the workspace. **They cannot delete anything from within the shared workspace**.
 They can also restore any analysis within the workspace but does not have the permission to share the workspace with others.

+*  **Viewer**: This permission allows the user to only view the files, analysis, code, and reports within the workspace.

 On selecting the desired permission, click *Add* to add the user to the list of collaborators.
 Once all the users are added, click on *Done*.
 You can check all collaborators for a workspace on the top panel at the right.
 Each collaborator is represented with a user icon.